openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 TimeSync and LandTrendr
 """""""""""""""""""""""

 Here we will briefly review TimeSync and LandTrendr, two options available outside of SEPAL that may be useful to you in the future.
-It is outside of the scope of this manual to cover them in detail but if you’re interested in learning more we’ve provided links to additional resources.
+It is outside of the scope of this manual to cover them in detail but if you're interested in learning more we've provided links to additional resources.

 TimeSync
 ++++++++